JuliaKunzelmann/Quantum-Entanglement-Matching-Simulation-/README.md

 --N    			(Number of parties, default 4)
---m    			(Number of memories per party, default 5) --p    			(Qubit transmission probability, default 0.7) --reps 			(Number of iterations for the simulation, default 1000) --graph-file 	(File where the graph instance is located, default Ex_A) --graph-type	(Whether to create a 'random' or 'neighboring' graph, default "random")
+--m    			(Number of memories per party, default 5) --p-del   		(Qubit deletion probability, default 0.3) --reps 			(Number of iterations for the simulation, default 1000) --graph-file 	(File where the graph instance is located, default Ex_A) --graph-type	(Whether to create a 'random' or 'neighboring' graph, default "random")